A Wealthy Future for Junior Money Mustache

 After a bit of research, it looked like the most likely candidate for the job was a bike called the “Specialized Hotrock 20″.
 It’s a cute little number with 20″ wheels, a light aluminum frame, and a 6-speed rear gearset.
 There’s even a decent quality front suspension fork to absorb bumps and increase its curb-hopping and trail riding abilities.

-Checking one out in the bike store, we found that this model came highly recommended by the shop owner.
+Checking one out in the bike store when buying some parts recently, we found that this model came highly recommended by the shop owner.
 The $350 retail price seemed reasonable for something with that level of quality.
 But obviously you never buy anything new in a store without first doing thorough research on Craigslist.
 And true to form, Craigslist offered up a plethora of Hotrocks from which to choose.

 I did the usual round of reading all the ads, contacting the sellers who lived closest to me, and conversing in detail with the ones who ended up getting back to me.
 The winning seller had a matching pair of the bikes up for sale, only 2 years old and barely used, with an asking price of $200 each.